Fiddler on the Roof (film): Documentary

 An independently produced documentary about the making of the film, Fiddler's Journey to the Big Screen, was made by Adama Films in 2021.
 Produced, directed and edited by Daniel Raim and featuring interviews with the surviving cast and crew members, as well as behind-the-scenes footage, it premiered at the Miami Jewish Film Festival on January 26, 2022, and was released theatrically by Kino Lorber and Zeitgeist Films that Spring.
 It was later made available to stream on Paramount+.

 Remake

-On May 28, 2020, it was announced that Metro-Goldwyn-Mayer and producers Dan Jinks and Aaron Harnick will oversee a remake, with Thomas Kail (known for his work on Hamilton and Grease Live!) directing and co-producing, and Dear Evan Hansen librettist Steven Levenson penning the screenplay.
+On May 28, 2020, it was announced that Metro-Goldwyn-Mayer and producers Dan Jinks and Aaron Harnick would oversee a remake, with Thomas Kail (known for his work on Hamilton and Grease Live!) directing and co-producing, and Dear Evan Hansen librettist Steven Levenson penning the screenplay.
+In a 2026 interview with Variety, Kail gave an update regarding this project: "My hope is that it can find a home.
+Steven Levinson wrote a gorgeous script.
+It was right before the pandemic, and then the world changed.
+Musical storytelling seems to go in phases.
+If someone wants to talk about making it, I certainly would be proud to engage in any conversation."